open-resources/stats_bank/content/public/006.Inference for categorical data/Topic Outcome/60-61-inference-for-a-single-proportion-q65/60-61-inference-for-a-single-proportion-q65.md

     weight: 1
 myst:
   substitutions:
-    params_vars_title: Gender equality
-    params_vars_sample_size: 1104
-    params_vars_proportion: 63.0
-    params_vars_margin_of_error: 2.85
-    params_vars_lower_bound: 60.15
-    params_vars_upper_bound: 65.85
-    params_vars_margin_of_error_part4: 1.424
-    params_vars_selected_option1: If we considered many random samples of 1104 Americans, and we calculated 95% confidence intervals for each, 95% of these intervals would include the true population proportion of Americans who think it's the government's responsibility to promote equality between men and women.
-    params_vars_selected_option2: Doubling the sample size will halve the margin of error, regardless of the initial sample size and confidence level.
-    params_part1_ans1_value: 'True'
-    params_part1_ans2_value: 'False'
-    params_part2_ans1_value: 'False'
-    params_part2_ans2_value: 'True'
-    params_part3_ans1_value: 'True'
-    params_part3_ans2_value: 'False'
-    params_part4_ans1_value: 'True'
-    params_part4_ans2_value: 'False'
-    params_part5_ans1_value: 'True'
-    params_part5_ans2_value: 'False'
+    params:
+      vars:
+        title: Gender equality
+        sample_size: 1558
+        proportion: 56.00000000000001
+        margin_of_error: !!python/object/apply:numpy.core.multiarray.scalar
+        - &id001 !!python/object/apply:numpy.dtype
+          args:
+          - f8
+          - false
+          - true
+          state: !!python/tuple
+          - 3
+          - <
+          - null
+          - null
+          - null
+          - -1
+          - -1
+          - 0
+        - !!binary |
+          rkfhehSuA0A=
+        lower_bound: !!python/object/apply:numpy.core.multiarray.scalar
+        - *id001
+        - !!binary |
+          hetRuB7FSkA=
+        upper_bound: !!python/object/apply:numpy.core.multiarray.scalar
+        - *id001
+        - !!binary |
+          exSuR+E6TUA=
+        margin_of_error_part4: !!python/object/apply:numpy.core.multiarray.scalar
+        - *id001
+        - !!binary |
+          g8DKoUW28z8=
+        selected_option1: If we considered many random samples of 1558 Americans, and we calculated 95% confidence intervals for each, 95% of these intervals would include the true population proportion of Americans who think it's the government's responsibility to promote equality between men and women.
+        selected_option2: The margin of error is influenced by both the sample size and the variability of the data.
+Larger sample sizes and lower variability lead to smaller margins of error.
+      part1:
+        ans1:
+          value: 'True'
+        ans2:
+          value: 'False'
+      part2:
+        ans1:
+          value: 'False'
+        ans2:
+          value: 'True'
+      part3:
+        ans1:
+          value: 'True'
+        ans2:
+          value: 'False'
+      part4:
+        ans1:
+          value: 'True'
+        ans2:
+          value: 'False'
+      part5:
+        ans1:
+          value: 'True'
+        ans2:
+          value: 'False'
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}
-The General Social Survey asked a random sample of {{ params.vars.sample_size }} Americans the following question: "On the whole, do you think it should or should not be the government's responsibility to promote equality between men and women?" {{ params_vars_proportion }}% of the respondents said it "should be".
+The General Social Survey asked a random sample of {{ params.vars.sample_size }} Americans the following question: "On the whole, do you think it should or should not be the government's responsibility to promote equality between men and women?" {{ params.vars.proportion }}% of the respondents said it "should be".
 At a 95% confidence level, this sample has {{ params.vars.margin_of_error }}% margin of error.
 Based on this information, determine if the following statements are true or false.

 ## Part 1